jaythad13/Mathematikezettelkasten/Simplicial homology and random walks --- math-145/notes/Cochains, coboundaries, and cohomology.md

 If $U$ has two holes, then the winding numbers about points in those holes are linearly independent cocycles (by [[Topology --- math-147/attachments/homework/hw 1/hw 1.pdf#page=2|the distant cycle lemma]])

-The fact that homology gives [[Simplicial homology and graph theory --- math-145/notes/Homology in the plane#What does homology count?|the same answers]] suggests a duality theorem.
+The fact that homology gives [[Simplicial homology and random walks --- math-145/notes/Homology in the plane#What does homology count?|the same answers]] suggests a duality theorem.

 ##### _theorem:_ cohomology is dual to homology